peterlidee/now-secrets/readme.md

 ```
 Then deploy to Now: `now`

 Open url and check your console, it should say: `my_secret is 123`
+And that's it, you accessed the Now secret.